web-arena-x/webarena/environment_docker/README.md

 ```
 Now you can visit `http://<your-server-hostname>:8888/wikipedia_en_all_maxi_2022-05/A/User:The_other_Kiwix_guy/Landing`.

+## Map

+As the content of the map site is static, we currently host it on our server.
+You can set the link of the map site to `http://ec2-3-131-244-37.us-east-2.compute.amazonaws.com:3000/`.
+We are working on making the map site locally hostable.

 ## Homepage

 The homepage lists all available websites which the agent can use to navigate to different sites.